NLueg/NLueg.github.io/pantrist.md

 Then **Pantrist** is the answer!

+_Pantrist is not released yet but we are close to release it!
+(21-08-2020)_

 <a class="google-badge" href='https://play.google.com/store/apps/details?id=com.nicolueg.pantrist&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png'/></a>

 With Pantrist you never lose track of your supplies and your purchases.